morsimantov/Chat-App-Web/README.md

 3. [Instructions](#Instructions)

 ## About
+Welcome to our chat app!
-We created a Web client Using HTML, JavaScript, React, CSS.\
+We created a Web app for chatting Using nodeJS, JavaScript, React, HTML and CSS.\
 The project has a Registration screen, a Login screen and a Chat screen.\
 **The project uses react-router and react-bootstrap packages.**
 You can find the modules installed in package.json -> dependencies.
 When running ```npm install``` installations are made according to this file